Linaro/poplar-tools/build_instructions.md

     git checkout -b latest origin/latest
 ```

-### 6 - Prepare for building.
+### Step 6: Prepare for building.
 Almost everything is aarch64, but one item
   (l-loader.bin) must be built for 32-bit ARM.
 Set up environment
   variables to represent the two cross-compiler toolchains you'll
   be using.